agrc/metadata-asset-tracking-tool/metadata/boundaries/inland_port_authority_hb2001.md

 ### What does the dataset represent?

-The polygon features in this dataset indicate the geographic boundaries of existing inland ports in Utah.
+The polygon features in this dataset indicate the geographic boundaries of existing inland ports in Utah and the area in acres.

 ### How was the dataset created?